-Liquidity risk: the Company's investments may be difficult to realise The spread between the buying and selling price of shares may be wide and thus the price used for valuation may not be achievable.
+Liquidity risk: the Company's investments may be difficult to realise.
+The spread between the buying and selling price of shares may be wide and thus the price used for valuation may not be achievable.

 The Board seeks to mitigate the internal risks by setting policy, regular review of performance, enforcement of contractual obligations and monitoring progress and compliance.
-In the mitigation and management of these risks, the Board applies the principles detailed in the 'Turnbull' guidance.
-Details of the Company's internal controls are contained in the Corporate Governance report on pages 32 to 36.
+In the mitigation and management of these risks, the Board applies the principles detailed in the Turnbull Report and the FRC Guidance on Risk Management, Internal Control and Related Financial and Business Reporting.
+Details of the Company's internal controls are contained in the Corporate Governance report on pages 34 to 38.

-Further details of the Company's financial risk management objectives and policies are provided in note 16 to the financial statements.
+Further details of the Company's financial risk management objectives and policies are provided in Note 16 to the financial statements.